Neonize/kontexti/README.md

    ```

 4. If you receive an error or no response, check the following:
-   - Ensure your OPENAI_API_KEY is correctly set in the .env.local file.
+   - Ensure your JINA_API_KEY is correctly set in the .env.local file.
    - Check the server logs for any error messages.
-   - Verify that your OpenAI account has sufficient credits.
+   - Verify that your JINA.ai key has sufficient credits.

 ## How to Play